 - 1. Non-inferiority of the OTS strategy was demonstrated. - 2.
-There was no difference between the OTS or FT groups for UDVA, CDVA, residual cylinder, TIA, SIA, PROMs or AEs. - 3.
+There was no difference between the OTS or FT groups for UDVA, CDVA, TIA, SIA, PROMs or AEs. - 3.
 The OTS strategy allows the majority of cataract patients with significant corneal astigmatism to achieve satisfactory refractive and visual outcomes. - 4.
-Using only +2.0 D and +4.0 D cylinder IOLs, the OTS strategy greatly reduces the number of toric IOL combinations needed, the logistical burden and the associated costs, thereof allowing wider access to toric IOLs in the public health sector.
+Using only +2.0 D and +4.0 D cylinder IOLs, the OTS strategy greatly reduces the number of toric IOL combinations needed, the logistical burden as well as associated costs, therefore allowing wider access to toric IOLs in the public health sector.